Comcast/sirius/CONTRIBUTING.md

 * should be linked to any issues it relates to (ie issue number after (#) in commit messages or pull request message)

-Expect a long review process for any pull requests that add functionality or change the behavior of the application.
+Expect a thorough review process for any pull requests that add functionality or change the behavior of the application.
+We encourage you to sketch your approach in writing on a relevant issue (or creating such an issue if needed) before starting to code, in order to save time and frustration all around.

 Commit messages
 ---------------